shahramyalameha/burai/docs/source/how_to_use_burai.rst

    :align: center

-Finally, we explain the operation that selected atom is moved.
+Thirdly, we explain the operation that selected atom is moved.
 The first step is selecting the atom which you want to move.
 Then, the menu appears.
 You select “Move selected atoms”

 .. image:: ../img/imgCreateJob_MoveAtom00.png